johannes-b/keptn-user-stories/standard_v060/README.md

 # Standard Keptn 0.6.0 User Story

+*Last update: 12.02.2020*

-This use story shows the standard flow as implemented in Keptn 0.6.0.
+This use story shows the standard flow as implemented in Keptn 0.6.0, but based on the new shipyard and uniform specification.

 ## User view

--
+:man: *Tim:* I'm a developer and responsible for building the frontend service of the app *carts*.
+I'm individually testing my service in a *dev* environment to investigate bugfixes and new features.
+After successful tests, a new version of a service should be automatically promoted to the hardening stage.

 ### Initial situation